RxLaboratory/Ramses/src-docs/docs/dev/add-ons-reference/index.md

-# Add-ons reference
+# Scripting API reference

+[*Rainbox Laboratory*](https://rainboxlab.org) provides a reference implementation of the API in *Python* and *Adobe ExtendScript*.

-All add-ons on all programming/scripting language should implement this reference, with the same classes, attributes and methods.
+Other APIs may be developped, in which case all these APIs on all programming/scripting language should implement this reference, with the same classes, attributes and methods.

 [TOC]

-[*Rainbox Laboratory*](https://rainboxlab.org) provides a reference implementation in *Python* and *Adobe ExtendScript*.

 As this document is referring to different languages, it uses general terms which may be different than what is usually used in specific languages.